wasif1024/ws_vesting/README.md

 **Note:** You don't need to run `solana-test-validator` separately for bankrun tests - it creates an in-process validator automatically using `startAnchor` from `solana-bankrun`.

-#### Current Test Coverage
+#### Test Coverage ✅

-The test suite includes:
+The complete test suite (`anchor/tests/bankrun.spec.ts`) includes:

-- ✅ **Create Vesting Account** - Tests creating a company vesting account with treasury token account
+1. **Create Vesting Account** - Creates a company vesting account with treasury token account
-- ⏳ Creating employee accounts (to be added)
-- ⏳ Claiming tokens (to be added)
+2. **Fund Treasury Token Account** - Mints tokens to the treasury token account for vesting
+3. **Create Employee Account** - Sets up an employee vesting schedule with start_time, end_time, cliff_time, and total_amount
+4. **Claim Tokens** - Tests the complete claim flow including:
+   - Time advancement simulation
+   - Vested amount calculation
+   - Token transfer from treasury to employee
+   - Account updates

 #### Test Configuration

 Bankrun tests are configured to:
-- Use `target/deploy` directory for compiled programs (empty string in `startAnchor` uses default location)
+- Use `target/deploy` directory for compiled programs (empty string `""` in `startAnchor` uses default location)
 - Automatically set up in-process validator with program loaded
 - Create test mints and accounts as needed
-- Use Jest as the test runner
+- Use Jest as the test runner (configured via `jest.config.cjs`)
+- Support time manipulation for testing vesting schedules

 ## 🏃 Development